vishoo7/CarND-MPC-Project/README.md

 * Student discusses the reasoning behind the chosen N (timestep length) and dt (elapsed duration between timesteps) values.
 Additionally the student details the previous values tried.

 N is the number of timesteps in the horizon. dt is how much time elapses between actuations.
 For example, if N were 20 and dt were 0.5, then T would be 10 seconds.
-N=10 and dt = .1 were originally suggestions from the SDC Slack channel.
+N = 10 and dt = .1 were originally suggestions I discovered from the SDC Slack channel.
 When playing with these values the dt value being higher would inhibit responsiveness.
 The model slowed down when N was too large.

 * A polynomial is fitted to waypoints.
 If the student preprocesses waypoints, the vehicle state, and/or actuators prior to the MPC procedure it is described.